Pusty/rarvm-debugger/README.md

 | 26     | SBB[b]   | Rd, Rs     | [1][11110][b][Rd][Rs] | Rd = Rd - Rs - Carry Bit  |
 | 27     | PRINT    |            | [1][11111]            | Do nothing (see notes)  |

-[b] is the ByteMode bit which decides whether an Instruction operates on a 4 bytes or if the bit is set only byte at a time.
+[b] is the ByteMode bit which decides whether an instruction operates on 4 bytes or only one byte.
+If the bit is set it switches to single byte mode.

-For the other parameters the decoding function can be read here: https://github.com/pmachapman/unrar/blob/bca1c247dd58da11e500013130a22ca64e830a55/rarvm.cpp#L674 It's notable that all operants can be registers, immediate values or memory references from a register, an offset or both.
+For the other parameters the decoding function can be read here: https://github.com/pmachapman/unrar/blob/bca1c247dd58da11e500013130a22ca64e830a55/rarvm.cpp#L674

+It's notable that all operants can be registers, immediate values or memory references from a register, an offset or both.

 ## Environment